 Avenue of HonourPrint Page

-The Bacchus Marsh Avenue of Honour was planted as a memorial to local soldiers who served in the First World War.
+An Avenue of Honour commemorates local soldiers who served in World War One.

 The avenue of honour was dedicated in 1918 when 281 Canadian elms were planted alongside more than two kilometres of road leading into the town.
 A bugle call allowed simultaneous planting to begin.
 The fallen were remembered in alphabetical order (allowing family members who died overseas to be recalled to mind, together in groups).
 The MLA for Ballarat West, Major Matthew Baird, a veteran of the Western Front, officiated.